COURSE SUMMARY – 100KM & 50KM

 Terrain style: Along the beach and inter tidal zone the whole way with some technical terrain over reefs and rocks.
 It is basically flat from start to finish.
 Note, you WILL get wet feet and there may be some pools you have to negotiate that can be waist/chest deep.
 Depending on swell conditions on race day runners may be detoured onto the cliff top tracks between “Steps/Boobs” stairs and the north side of Rocky Pt (that is the point just before reaching Torquay surf beach).
 If a detour is required this will be marked with course arrows.

 Leg start point: Race Start (Anglesea Main Beach) at 5:30am

 Leg finish point: CP2 at Torquay Surf Beach (Rotary Rotunda – behind the Torquay SLSC) – previously held at Pt Danger

-All 100km individual and team runners in the Surf Coast Century commence on the sweeping arc of the Anglesea Main Beach, at the mouth of the Anglesea River just 100m from the Surf Life Saving Club at 7:30am.
-Sunrise is at 6:23am.
-(Runners will NOT need a head torch for this leg, as per other years).
+All 100km individual and team runners in the Surf Coast Century commence on the sweeping arc of the Anglesea Main Beach, at the mouth of the Anglesea River just 100m from the Surf Life Saving Club at 5:30am (with 2 to 4 wave starts, 5 minutes apart).